Got Questions?

 How much do you want your policy to pay out on your death?

 Obviously, this depends entirely on your circumstances.
 You might have debts that would be left unpaid without insurance.
-On top of that you may want to work out a sum of money that would help your dependants maintain their lifestyle and for how long you’d like this to last.
+On top of that you may want to work out a sum of money that would help your dependents maintain their lifestyle and for how long you’d like this to last.

 How much are you able to pay each month?